revk/ESP32-GPS/README.md

 The s/w uses the [RevK library](https://github.com/revk/ESP32-RevK) which provides a format for commands and settings over MQTT.
 It means it will provide a WiFi AP to allow initial config (if not automatically shown, access the *router* IP via web page once connected).
 This allows WiFi, MQTT, and the URL for log uploads.

+Note: Remove SD card to enable WiFi, WiFi AP mode, and settings.
+While SD is inserted WiFi AP and settings are disabled, and WiFi only when stationary (and at home if `home` set).

 ## Log upload

 When back on WiFi, and not moving, all log files on the SD card are uploaded as a POST to specified URL (which can be https if using known certificates, including Let's Encrypt).
 Once uploaded it is deleted from the SD card.
 If no URL is set, the file stays on the SD card and can be accesses using a card reader as needed.